Before you even begin your SaaS SEO strategy, you’ll first want to optimize your website for search engines, also known as technical SEO.

 I’ve even seen search engines give up on crawling around the 10th page before choosing to crawl other pages.

-If you want to reduce the crawl depth search engines have to take, then you can either reduce your pagination pages by expanding your pagination feed list or by adding more internal links.
+If you want to reduce the crawl depth, search engines must help you reduce your pagination pages by expanding your pagination feed list or adding more internal links.

 Wyjl5JgVdUfUuRNw3pF0ch01tQhpcWha9qC2asVPDkpFU4HUnE04uq85CjXY5vR6qDC62z6 8VTRf nlw9p705UeldqfLf1d1